stanch/zipper/src/main/tut/TUTORIAL.md

 The power of Zipper becomes apparent when we go one or more levels deep.
-To move down the tree, we “unzip” it, separating the child nodes into the focused node and left and right siblings:
+To move down the tree, we “unzip” it, separating the child nodes into the focused node and its left and right siblings:

 ```tut:silent
 val zipper2 = zipper1.moveDownLeft